A Guide to Wavve Boating

 A Map for You

 The Map in Wavve Boating is a treasure trove of useful information.
-However, to make sense of it all, you have to be acquainted with the various icons in the app, what they mean, and how they act in unison.
+To make sense of it all, you only have to learn the various icons in the app, what they mean, and how they act in unison.
 The icons range from basic chart information – water depth and buoys – to custom pins unique to Wavve Boating.
-Together, they can help boaters safely navigate and find interesting locations on the water.
-Click to view the infographic for a crash course on what each icon represents on the map.
+Together, they help boaters safely navigate and find interesting locations on the water.
+Click to view the infographic for a crash course on icons in the map.

 Subscriptions are not managed by developers (Wavve Boating in this case), but by Apple or Google.
 Refunds, payment options, cancellation and renewals, are all managed by Apple or Google, not Wavve Boating.